LibertyDSNP/spec/pages/Messages/Serialization.md

 | 0.1     | Tentative |

 ## Purpose
-1. Describe the form and method of DSNP message serialization for posting messages in Ethereum logs.
+1. Describe the form and method of DSNP message serialization for posting announcements in Ethereum logs.
 1. Facilitate use of SDK

 ## Assumptions